lucmann/hikey970-debian-image/README.md

-# Hikey970 Ubuntu Image
+# Hikey970 Debian Image

-This is a Ubuntu system image for Hikey970 SBC ONLY
+This is a Debian system image for Hikey970 SBC ONLY

 ## Download
 [Release Page](https://github.com/mengzhuo/hikey970-ubuntu-image/releases)